 Bright Cluster Manager comes with multiple Open MPI packages corresponding to the different available compilers.
 However, sometimes mixing compilers is desirable.
-For example, C-compilation may be preferred using icc from Intel, while Fortran90-compilation may be preferred using openf90 from Open64.
+For example, C-compilation may be preferred using icc from Intel, while Fortran90-compilation may be preferred using gfortran from the GNU Project.
 In such cases it is possible to override the default compiler path environment variable, for example: